zerotruzt/sw_campus_eve-ng/README.md

 --------------------------------------------------------------------------------------------------
 DHCP Relay

-DHCP broadcasts are forwarded to the central server using the ip helper-address command on each SVI.
-The DHCP server assigns IPs to all VLANs using configured pools.
+DHCP broadcasts are forwarded to the DHCP server in VLAN 99 using the ip helper-address command on each SVI.
+The DHCP server assigns IPs to all VLANs using configured pools while respecting the excluded addresses list.
 --------------------------------------------------------------------------------------------------

 Notes:

-Port security was not explicitly configured in this lab.
+- Port Security was not configured in this lab.
+- HSRP/VRRP was not configured in this lab.